/* Between Internet ocean

 The developped application indexed and retrieved semi-structured documents from controlled collections (laws, yellow pages, newspaper archives etc).
 My work included design and implementation of persistent database structures as well as graphical user interfaces.

-I program in C++ for multiple platforms (Visual C++ with MFC under Windows, Sun CC under Solaris, gcc under Linux).
+I program in C++ for multiple platforms (Visual C++ under Windows, Sun CC under Solaris, gcc under Linux).
 My Linux programs are available for review.
-I like C++ (know enough to teach it, but not nearly enough to stop learning), profesionally use C#, Java, Perl and Python and I'm willing to learn other languages as well.
+I like C++ (know enough to teach it, but not nearly enough to stop learning), profesionally use C#, Java and Python and I'm willing to learn other languages as well.

 I have experience managing Windows computers and networks, use Linux at home and maintain a personal Linux server.